-A. How participation respond to the business cycle
+A. How participation responds to the business cycle

-To guide the empirical analysis below, we discuss theoretically how a shock such as the Great recession might have affected labour force participation.
+To guide the empirical analysis below, we discuss theoretically how labour demand shocks affect labour force participation.
 Following Becker (1965), the labour supply of an individual is based on a comparison between the marginal benefits and costs of taking a job.
-In a standard static model, labour force participation increases when wages are high, the probability to find a job is high, and the disutility cost of labour low.
-As during recessions, wages tend to decrease and finding a job becomes harder, marginal workers could be discouraged and drop out of the labour force or refrain from entering.
-The "discouraged worker effect", as it is known in the literature, would predict a decline in the participation of workers that have been more affected by the Great recession.
+In a standard static model, labour force participation increases when wages are high, the probability of finding a job is high, and the disutility cost of labour low.
+During recessions, wages tend to decrease and finding a job becomes harder; thus, marginal workers could be discouraged and drop out of the labour force or refrain from entering in the first place.
+The "discouraged worker effect", as it is known in the literature, would predict a decline in participation during the Great recession.

-The labour supply decision is more complicated in households where the decision of each spouse affects the other.
-In traditional gender role, women are the secondary earner and, unlike married men, they make an arbitrage between market work and home production, not only leisure and thus have a higher opportunity cost of work (Mincer, 1962).
-Households also offer the possibility of insurance within the family.
-The theory of the "added worker effect" posits that, if one spouse experiences a decline in income or face higher unemployment risks, the other spouse will raise temporarily her labour supply (Lundberg, 1985; Juhn and Potter, 2007).
+The labour supply decision is more complicated in households where the decision of each spouse affects the other (Doepke and Tertilt, 2016).
+In traditional gender roles, women are the secondary earners and, unlike married men, they make an arbitrage between market work and home production - not only between work and leisure - and thus have a higher opportunity cost of work (Mincer, 1962).
+Households also offer the possibility of insurance within the family.22 The theory of the "added worker effect" posits that if one spouse experiences a decline in income or faces higher unemployment risks, the other spouse will temporarily increase her labour supply (Lundberg, 1985; Juhn and Potter, 2007).23